 Enter the hero – Robin Longstroke

-Robin Longstroke is an archer for King Richard the Lion Hearted.
-When the king loses his life and kingdom, Longstroke knows that England is tapped out for the royals.
+Robin Longstroke is an archer for King Richard the Lion-Hearted.
+When the king loses his life and kingdom, Longstroke knows that England is tapped out for the Royals.
 He is suddenly spurt out by a world that knows him only as a mercenary, and he begins a journey to find his calling.
 His journey ends in Nottingham, where responsibility reigns.
 For in this city is a sheriff that is used to subjecting those under him to authoritarian rule and exploitive taxation.
 Robin is deeply drawn into the simmering hate for autocracy, and the villagers look up to him to set them free.
 With a small team of men, he starts trying to liberate the people.
 At this point, he is so deep in that no detractor can alter the course of events.
-For his own sake and for the sake of Marion, his new love, something has to give.
+For his own sake and the sake of Marion, his new love, something has to give.